ppy/osu-wiki/news/2025/2025-03-06-performance-points-star-rating-updates.md

 ### ✅ Star rating recalculation

 Unlike previous runs, we've updated all star ratings in the background, maintaining a separate copy.

-These will go live in the near future.
+These will be going live imminently and be used for all PP calculations and SR displays. osu! stable and lazer updates will also be pushed out today to update client-side calculations.

 ### 🏃 Reprocess performance values of negligible scores (1 - 2 days)